operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 ### What is new

-To bring a little context, projects are now scaffold using
+Projects are now scaffold using:

-- [kustomize][kustomize] to perform the configurations
+- [kustomize][kustomize] to manage Kubernetes resources needed to deploy your operator
-- Makefile with helpers which brings more flexibility and allows customizations
-- Protect by default via [kube-auth-proxy][kube-auth-proxy]
-- Prometheus metrics configured via [kustomize][kustomize]
+- A `Makefile` with helpful targets for build, test, and deployment, and to give you flexibility to tailor things to your project's needs
+- Updated metrics configuration using [kube-auth-proxy][kube-auth-proxy], a `--metrics-addr` flag, and [kustomize][kustomize]-based deployment of a Kubernetes `Service` and prometheus operator `ServiceMonitor`

 ## How to migrate